-5. Reporting Discrimination, Harassment, Sexual Harassment and Retaliation
+4. Reporting Discrimination, Harassment, Sexual Misconduct and Retaliation

 Anyone who believes that the policy on Equal Opportunity, Civil Rights, and Sexual Harassment has been violated should file a report or contact the Director of Compliance.
-Reports of discrimination, harassment (including sexual assault, dating violence, domestic violence, and stalking) and/or retaliation may be made using any of the following options.
+Reports of discrimination, harassment and/or retaliation may be made using any of the following options.
 Reports can be made in-person during business hours and any time electronically (Maxient, e-mail, US mail, or phone).

-- Report online, using the Incident (Maxient) reporting form located at gtc.edu/TitleIX and gtc.edu/eeo. - Report directly to the Office for Equal Opportunity and Civil Rights at 262-564-3062, vollendorfj@gtc.edu, or in-person at the Racine Campus, Lake Building, Room L101B. - File an incident report with a Campus Security Officer (Racine/iMet: 262-619-6208; Kenosha/Horizon/Lakeview: 262-564-2208; Elkhorn/Burlington: 262-741-8208)
+- Report online, using the Incident (Maxient) reporting form located at gtc.edu/TitleIX and gtc.edu/eeo. - Report directly to the Office for Equal Opportunity and Civil Rights at 262-564-3062, vollendorfj@gtc.edu, 3520 30th Avenue, Kenosha, WI 53405, or in-person at the Kenosha Administration Center, Room AD105. - File an incident report with a Campus Security Officer (Racine/iMet: 262-619-6208; Kenosha/Horizon/Lakeview: 262-564-2208; Elkhorn/Burlington: 262-741-8208)